suvendukungfu/check_in/README.md

 npm run start-all
 ```

-This will start both the Express server (port 4000) and Next.js app (port 3000)
+This will start both the Express server (port 4000) and React dev server (port 3000)

 #### Running Servers Separately